Spring Mill State Park Pioneer Village

 Spring Mill Village was originally founded in 1814.
 The majority of village restoration work was completed in the late 1920s and 1930s, primarily with help from the Civilian Conservation Corps (CCC).

 The restored Pioneer Village, with its massive water-powered grist mill, and representation of pioneer tradecrafts and occupations, offers a unique chance to step back in time.
 There are 20 historic buildings to explore.
-The centerpiece is a 3-story limestone gristmill, built in 1817, that still grinds cornmeal today.
+You can check out a 3-story limestone gristmill, built in 1817.
+Right now the Gristmill has a broken shaft, but soon it will grind corn again.
 In season, park heritage interpreters in period dress portray the year 1863, demonstrating period crafts and recreating daily village life.

 Hours of Operation